revng/revng/share/doc/revng/references/ptml.md

 * Whitespaces are very relevant.
 PTML is designed to gracefully degrade into plain text by simply stripping all the XML elements.
 * It can be easily embedded into HTML.
 All the elements are either `<div>` or `<span>`.
 * It is used to represent in a uniform way source code in different languages (the *underlying language*).
-  For instance, we use it to represtent C and various flavor of assembly code.
+  For instance, we use it to represent C and various flavor of assembly code.
   If a text editor or a viewer supports PTML, it does not need any further understanding of the underlying language.
 * Contains metadata for navigation/highlighting in XML elements/attributes.
 * It's easy to emit: just power up your string concatenation with tags.